FAIRYTALES AND DEATH FANTASIES

 I wrote poetry, over 250 poems, one-liners and pagefillers, silly, smart, an emotional gutpunch sometimes and utter shit.
 I wrote prose, fairytales, desperate adolescent death fantasies, drugfueled teenage angst, strange tales, short and longer even.

-Maybe lifting the veil on my past writings will help spur me on.
+I hope that lifting the veil on my past writings will help spur me on.
 I like to think that there’s something new ahead.
 That’s not how it used to be.
 Slowly, carefully forward.
 Forward.
 Here are my words.

 I’ve also been working as contributing editor to a Dutch website about single income households.